Rustic Wall Sconces, Gooseneck Lights Add Historic Feel to Garage

 Additions can be tricky.
-These necessary spaces we add to our homes when we have another baby, bring in an aging parent , or need dedicated room for a hobby.
-It takes some effort to make the addition look like part of the original and not like a sore thumb that sticks out.
+These necessary spaces we add to our homes when we have a baby, bring in an aging parent, or need dedicated room for a hobby.
+It takes effort to make the addition look like part of the original and not stick out like a sore thumb.

 In Greenville, South Carolina, Paul wanted to add a garage to his property but wanted the new building to complement his 1920s-era home.